Liorya91/secfeed/README.md

 1. **LLM Classification**

    - Evaluation of article relevance is based on direct LLM queries.
 Provide the categories and their descriptions to the prompt, and ask for a relevance score between 0 and 10.
    - Provides detailed explanations for classifications
    - Higher accuracy but more token usage.
 See cost estimations [here](./README.md#cost-management).

 2. **Embeddings Classification**
    - Uses vector embeddings to match articles to categories.
    - Pre-encode each category.
    - Calculates the relation between each category and the article.
    - More efficient for token usage
    - Can't be trusted at the moment.
 Still WIP.

 ## Cost Management

-16 hours
-3 categories
 TBD

 ## Contributing